Custom models

 >>> [ExecutionEnvironmentVersion('v1')]

-To retrieve an execution environment and an execution environment version by identifier, rather than list all available ones, do the following:
+To retrieve an execution environment and an execution environment version by identifier (rather than list all available environments):

 import datarobot as dr